11 Myocardial Ischemia and Infarction

 A 12-lead EKG showing a recent inferior myocardial infarction with ST elevation in leads II, III, and aVF, pathological Q waves in leads III and aVF, inverted T waves in leads I and aVL, as well as reciprocal ST depression in lateral leads I, aVL, V5, and V6.

-Figure 11.9 12-lead EKG of a 60-year-old farmer who complained of indigestion and nausea after a large meal.
+Figure 11.9 The 12-lead EKG of a 60-year-old farmer who complained of indigestion and nausea after a large meal.
 A recent inferior myocardial infarction (MI) is depicted with reciprocal changes.
 The inferior leads (II, III, and aVF) show significant ST elevation, indicating acute ischemia or infarction.
-Concurrently, there are pathological Q waves in leads III and aVF, along with reciprocal ST depression visible in the lateral leads (I, aVL, V5, and V6), and inverted T waves in leads I and aVL, further supporting the diagnosis of an acute inferior MI.
+Pathological Q waves are present in leads III and aVF, along with reciprocal ST depression visible in the lateral leads (I, aVL, V5, and V6), and inverted T waves in leads I and aVL, further supporting the diagnosis of an acute inferior MI.

 Types of Myocardial Ischemia and Infarction